mfumagalli/ngsSim/README.md

 ### Installation

-To download use:
+To install the entire package just download the source code:

     % git clone https://github.com/mfumagalli/ngsSim.git

-To install these tools just run:
+and run:

     % cd ngsSim
     % make

+To run the tests:

+    % make test

 Executables are built in the main directory.
 If you wish to clean all binaries and intermediate files: